benedekaibas/Advanced-C-Multiparadigm-programming/README.md

 📚 This repository contains notes, references, and personal experiments based on the **Advanced C++ (Multiparadigm) Programming** course taught by **Dr. Zoltán Porkoláb** at ELTE.

 > ⚠️ **Disclaimer**: All lecture materials, videos, and course content are the intellectual property of **Dr. Zoltán Porkoláb**.
 This repository is only a personal learning archive.
 I do not claim ownership over any of the original material.
+You can find all the course materials on Professor Porkoláb's website.

 ---